Package 'nanoparquet'

 4. INT(64, false) is read as a real vector (REALSXP).
 Large positive values may overflow into negative values, this is a known issue that we will fix.

-5. FLOAT16 is a fixed length byte array, and nanoparquet reads it as a list of raw vectors.
+5. INTERVAL is a fixed length byte array, and nanoparquet reads it as a list of raw vectors.
 Missing values are denoted by NULL.

-7. JSON and BSON are read as character vectors (STRSXP).
+6. JSON columns are read as character vectors (STRSXP).

 These types are not yet supported: